-Do Businesses That Have Commercial Property Insurance Still Need Cyber Liability Insurance?
+Do Businesses That Have Commercial Property Insurance Still Need Cyber Insurance?

 Commercial property policies may offer coverage for computers, but their protections are often limited to hardware.
 They’ll frequently only cover the cost of replacing or repairing broken hard drives, screens, and other physical electronic equipment.

 In contrast, cyber policies are generally designed to help protect the information that’s stored on computers (or in the cloud).
 Cyber policies normally safeguard data from being stolen or otherwise compromised.